thejud/text-processing-cookbook/README.md

 ### joining/transforming all except the last line with perl

+Here's another way to join a set of lines, but keep the last one intact.
+Useful if you want to create a comma-separated.

 Use a perl transformation like `perl -pe's/\n/:/ unless eof'` to join with other characters.

+   seq 5 | perl -pe's/\n/:/ unless eof'
+    1:2:3:4:5

-The more generalized technique can be used to apply any transformation to all except the last line.
+This recipe can be generalized to apply any transformation to all except the last line.

 ### Transform one column at a time